evankiely/OpynSpecimen/README.md

 ## Future Directions

 ### In No Particular Order Unless Otherwise Noted
-- Impliment checking of limitless column order and matching the template order to what is in OpS (highest priority)
+- Impliment checking of limitless column order and match the template order to what is in OpS (highest priority)
   - If `Race#1` for participant A in OpS is "Asian", but `Race#1` for participant A in the upload template is "Black or African American," OpS will not create a new entry under Race (i.e. `Race#2`: "Black or African American").
 It will, instead, overwrite the content of `Race#1` in OpS with the content of `Race#1` in the upload.
-This is true in all "limitless" fields (MRN, Ethnicity, Clinical Diagnosis, etc.), and has been a source of a lot of data integrity issues when updating records in bulk
+This is true in all "limitless" fields (MRN, Ethnicity, Clinical Diagnosis, etc.), and has been a source of a lot of data integrity issues when updating records in bulk, as well as causing false positives when auditing
 - User reported bugs/bug fixes (high priority)
 - Integration with APIs of other systems (such as PPMS)
-- Ability for OpS to trigger code via [Jobs](https://openspecimen.atlassian.net/wiki/spaces/CAT/pages/1491435565/External+jobs)
+- Ability for OpS to trigger code as an [External Job](https://openspecimen.atlassian.net/wiki/spaces/CAT/pages/1491435565/External+jobs)
   - Enables more complex queries, data analysis/reporting, dashboards/visualizations, and highly customized emails for PIs and stakeholders
 - Compatibility check with Python 3.10 and greater
   - Addition of more robust typing/type hinting
   - Addition of more, and more helpful, comments in code
 - Development of (unit & integration) test suite for more test-driven development
-- Remove Print statements and replace with more helpful progress messages (ideally via tqdm)
+- Remove Print statements and replace with more helpful progress messages (ideally via/in addition to tqdm)
 - Further revision and improvement of documentation
 - More robust record validation (automatically catching cases where records are obviously fake/entered as tests)
-- Ability for user to specify audit to run immediately after upload (i.e. verify data was entered as expected)
+- Ability for user to specify audit to run immediately after upload (i.e. verify data was uploaded to OpS as expected)
 - Add token renewal once server response time drops below n seconds (some potentially promising results indicating that this approach might make asynchronous requests feasible)
 - Refactor of Translator class (low priority)
 - Direct SQL interface with OpS backend (lowest priority)